 And I think I’m about to make some more with this piece.

 My research opened my eyes.

 One of the many benefits of having done this research is that I became privy to the inner workings of the lives of the rich and the poor.

 For five years I was that fly on the wall.

 And this fly has identified 10 hard truths about the wealth gap that no politician or member of the mainstream media would dare reveal.

 - Bad Parents – The poor have parents who simply do not do their job.
-Drugs, alcohol, gambling and a host of other parent character flaws pulls the rug out from underneath their kids.
+Drugs, alcohol, gambling, and a host of other parent character flaws pull the rug out from underneath their kids.

 - Broken Families – The poor are raised in broken families.
 Divorce, incarceration, abandonment are common denominators among the poor that fracture the family unit.

 - No Work Ethic – The poor are bad employees who have a bad work ethic.
 As a result, they find themselves regularly unemployed.